griga23/shoe-store/README.md

-# Confluent Cloud - Flink SQL Shoe Store Workshop
+# SBB Confluent Cloud - Flink SQL Shoe Store Workshop
 Imagine you are running a shoe shop.
 You want to get an overview of shoe sales, understand your customers better, and you'd like to start a loyalty program, too.
 Luckily, you already use Confluent Cloud as a backbone for your data.
 This means you can leverage Confluent Flink SQL for some ad-hoc analyses, and determine which of your customers are currently eligible for a free pair of shoes!

 For a good preparation and first understanding, please read this [Guide to Flink SQL: An In-Depth Exploration](https://www.confluent.io/blog/getting-started-with-apache-flink-sql/) .